Lim (river): Albania, Montenegro and Serbia

 The Lim rises below Maglić peak in the Kuči area of eastern Montenegro, very close to the Albanian border, under the name of Vermosh.
-Its source is only few kilometers away from the source of the Tara river, but the two rivers go in opposite directions: the Tara to the north-west and the Vermosh to the east, and after only few kilometers it crosses over to Albania (Lumi i Vermoshit).
-Passing through The Accursed Mountains in Albania and the village of Vermosh, it re-enters Montenegro under the name of Grnčar.
-Receiving the Vruje stream from Ali Pasha's Wellsprings from the right at Gusinje, it continues as Ljuča for a few more kilometers where it empties into the Lake Plav, creating small delta.
+Its source is only a few kilometers away from the source of the Tara river, but the two rivers go in opposite directions: the Tara to the north-west and the Vermosh to the east, and after only a few kilometers the Lim crosses into Albania (Lumi i Vermoshit).
+Passing through the Accursed Mountains in Albania and the village of Vermosh, it re-enters Montenegro under the name of Grnčar.
+Receiving the Vruje stream from Ali Pasha's Wellsprings from the right at Gusinje, it continues as Ljuča for a few more kilometers until it empties into the Lake Plav, creating a small delta.
 It flows out of the lake to the north, next to the high mountain Visitor, under the name Lim for the remaining 193 km.

 It passes through Murino, continuing generally to the north through areas of Vasojevići, Gornji Kolašin, Donji Kolašin and Komarani, the Tivran gorge and the cities of Andrijevica, Berane, Bijelo Polje, Resnik and Nedakusi, entering Serbia between villages of Dobrakovo and Gostun.
 It receives the right tributaries of Lješnica (between the villages of Poda and Skakavac) and Bistrica (near the border) and left tributary of Ljuboviđa, near Bijelo Polje.